openlawteam/tribute-contracts/docs/adapters/Ragequit.md

   - to check the member's balance
   - to subtract the member's balance.
   - to transfer the funds from the DAO account to the member's account taking into consideration the provided tokens.

-- DaoRegistry

-  - to check if the message sender is actually a member of the DAO.
   - to check if the provided token is supported/allowed by the DAO.

 - FairShareHelper